hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250814190v1-two-birds-with-one-stone-multi-task-detection-and-attribution-of-llm.md

 ---
 layout: default
-title: Two Birds with One Stone: Multi-Task Detection and Attribution of LLM-Generated Text
+title: "Two Birds with One Stone: Multi-Task Detection and Attribution of LLM-Generated Text"
 ---

 # Two Birds with One Stone: Multi-Task Detection and Attribution of LLM-Generated Text